senthil338/Software-Engineer-Interview/README.md

+### Binary Tree

-#### Binary Tree
+#### Types of Binary Tree

+1. Binary Tree
-Trees nodes can have zero or more children.
+      - Trees nodes can have zero or more children.
 However, when a tree has at the most two children, then it’s called binary tree.
+2. Binary Search Tree
+      - For a binary tree to be a binary search tree, the data of all the nodes in the left sub-tree of the root node should be  the data of the root.
+The data of all the nodes in the right subtree of the root node should be  the data of the root.

+#### Binary Tree Representation:

 ![alt text][bt_tree]

 [bt_tree]: https://github.com/senthil338/coding_interview/blob/master/Images/Binary_tree.png "Binary Tree"

-#### Binary Search Tree
+#### Binary Search Tree Representaion:

-For a binary tree to be a binary search tree, the data of all the nodes in the left sub-tree of the root node should be  the data of the root.
-The data of all the nodes in the right subtree of the root node should be  the data of the root.
+![alt text][bt_tree]

+[bt_tree]: https://github.com/senthil338/coding_interview/blob/master/Images/Binary_tree.png "Binary Tree"

 Binary Tree can be implemented as shown.